mcneill-shiner/trellis-garden-app/README.md

 - Best way to handle the plant db/JSON formatting?
 Lots of tools for the linting, but is there something better for the initial object building?
 - Does it make sense to set up plant db/API separately, so it can be made open source in the future?
 - When are standards for next season's frost dates set?
+- How to relate tasks to plants and gardens?
+Tasks would be regenerated for the new season once a frost date is set (for the first time including the new year?), but if a user changes their frost date later in the season, we'd want timing to be recalculated but not for the tasks to be completely regenerated.
+They may have already completed some early-season tasks, for example, and we don't want to lose that data.